malmostad/intranet-assets/README.md

 Intranet Assets
 ===============
 City of Malmö’s Intranet Assets are served from a central asset host and are consumed by web applications on the organizations intranet.
-The assets contains a common base of UI elements such as a masthead, footer, form styling, page layouts, styling for articles, widgets, and UI components.
+The assets contains a common base for the UI such as a masthead, footer, form styling, page layouts, styling for articles, widgets, and UI components.

 Purpose of the intranet assets: